If you want your used car search to be as painless as possible there’s something to be said for opting for one of the most popular models.

 Search for a used Ford Fiesta on CarGurus

-CarGurus says: As with the Fiesta, the Focus stands out from its often slightly larger rivals because it’s just so enjoyable to drive, with responsive steering and a good range of engines that includes Ford’s 1.0-litre, three-cylinder EcoBoost unit.
+CarGurus says: As with the Fiesta, the Focus stands out from its rivals because it’s just so enjoyable to drive, with responsive steering and a good range of engines that includes Ford’s 1.0-litre, three-cylinder EcoBoost unit.

 Search for a used Ford Focus on CarGurus